mongodb/docs/source/administration/backups.rst

 - The database must be in a consistent or recoverable state when the snapshot takes place.
-With journaling all states are recoverable, without journaling you must ensure that all pending writes are flushed to disk.
+With journaling all states are recoverable, without journaling you must flush all pending writes to disk.

 - Snapshots create an image of an entire disk image.
 Unless you need to back up your entire system, consider isolating your MongoDB data